vpayno/nix-notes-shell-scripting/README.md

 └───packages
     ├───aarch64-darwin
-    │   ├───default omitted (use '--all-systems' to show) │   ├───saygoodbye omitted (use '--all-systems' to show) │   └───sayhello omitted (use '--all-systems' to show) ├───aarch64-linux
+    │   ├───default omitted (use '--all-systems' to show) │   ├───greetings omitted (use '--all-systems' to show) │   ├───saygoodbye omitted (use '--all-systems' to show) │   └───sayhello omitted (use '--all-systems' to show) ├───aarch64-linux
-    │   ├───default omitted (use '--all-systems' to show) │   ├───saygoodbye omitted (use '--all-systems' to show) │   └───sayhello omitted (use '--all-systems' to show) ├───x86_64-darwin
+    │   ├───default omitted (use '--all-systems' to show) │   ├───greetings omitted (use '--all-systems' to show) │   ├───saygoodbye omitted (use '--all-systems' to show) │   └───sayhello omitted (use '--all-systems' to show) ├───x86_64-darwin
-    │   ├───default omitted (use '--all-systems' to show) │   ├───saygoodbye omitted (use '--all-systems' to show) │   └───sayhello omitted (use '--all-systems' to show) └───x86_64-linux
+    │   ├───default omitted (use '--all-systems' to show) │   ├───greetings omitted (use '--all-systems' to show) │   ├───saygoodbye omitted (use '--all-systems' to show) │   └───sayhello omitted (use '--all-systems' to show) └───x86_64-linux
         ├───default: package 'sayhello'
+        ├───greetings: package 'Bash-script-that-says-a-greeting'
         ├───saygoodbye: package 'saygoodbye'
         └───sayhello: package 'sayhello'
 ```